worasom/energy_sale_rev/index.md

 ## Data Clean Up<a id='cleanup'></a> [notebook](clean_energy_data.ipynb) and Explore Data [notebook](EPA_energy_data.ipynb)

+After gathering all the data, I worked on cleaning up the data, checking for consistency and looking for errors.
+The same data is often reported in more than one place, but in different units (mega, million or billion).

 **Electricity Data**:Obtained sales, revenue, number of account and prices from three sections of EIA website.
 The file sale_revenue_by_state.csv from [link](https://www.eia.gov/electricity/data.php#sales,) contains sales, revenues, prices and number of accounts all the way back to 1990, but lacks recent data from 2019.
 This data is merged with other sets of data from the EIA's interactive website [link](https://www.eia.gov/electricity/data/browser/), and [link](https://www.eia.gov/electricity/sales_revenue_price/).